 Check out our guide on SaaS link-building for more techniques.

 5. Running SEO Projects Across Markets

 Most enterprise SaaS companies have a global market.
 To compete at this stage, you’ll need a global SEO strategy.

 This could start with creating different websites for each market.

 Let’s use HubSpot as an example.
 In addition to the English website, they have one for their Spanish market.

 And another for the German market.

 That also means you need to translate your content.
 This would need to be done carefully to ensure your brand voice remains consistent.
-Additionally, you’ll need an SEO campaign for each website.
+Additionally, you’ll need a search engine optimization campaign for each website.
 For example, when trying to rank your site in the Spanish market, you’ll need a link-building campaign for that particular market.